framewiki/framewiki.net/wiki/guides/mainboard-reset.md

 4. Release the switch.
 Wait for the mainboard lights to blink red.
 5. Repeat steps 3-4 10 times.
 6. Press the power button to boot the system.

+## 13th Gen Intel Core i3-1315U, Framework Laptop 12
+same procedure as Framwork 16, switch is located between m.2 slot and power daugterboard (labeled sw3) -# this should also apply to the i5-1334U model but has not been tested